Ganden Sumtseling Monastery: History

-The Sumtseling monastery belonging to the Gelukpa order of Buddhism was established by the Fifth Dalai Lama in 1679.
-It was built during the rule of the Qing dynasty Kangxi Emperor (r.1662-1722).
+The Ganden Somtseling monastery belongs to the Gelukpa order of Buddhism established by the Fifth Dalai Lama in 1679.
+It was built during the rule of Kangxi Emperor of the Qing dynasty.
 He fully patronized the development of this monastery.
-It is also said that the emperor was associated in the reincarnation search for the Seventh Dalai Lama.
+It is believed that Kangxi was associated in the reincarnation search for the Seventh Dalai Lama.

-In the 24 April 1936, the monastery had provided full support to the Communist general He Long who passed through this area during his campaign.
-However, the monastery was partially destroyed in 1959.
-Since 1981, the situation has changed, the monastery buildings have been mostly restored and normality prevails.
+On 24 April 1936, the monastery provided full support to the Communist general He Long, who passed through this area during his campaign.
+However, the monastery was damaged in 1959.
+Since 1983, the monastery buildings have been fully restored.